 Improving your company careers page with any of these elements can help you better manage your candidates’ expectations and promote a better candidate experience.

-2- Add video to engage
+2. Add a video to engage your audience

 One thing we learned from the best careers pages is that adding a simple video can already get you more applications.
 Job listings with an embedded video receive more applications than those that don’t have a video.
 If you’re already planning on investing in creating a recruitment video, you can use that opportunity to also shoot promotional videos for select departments or frequently hired-for positions.
 If not, you may want to consider either investing internal capabilities or hiring a freelancer specifically to work with you to create versatile videos highlighting your employees and work culture.